SteveRaskin/NYC-WiFi-HotSpots-Locator/README.md

 ### About NYC WiFi HotSpots Locator

 NYC WiFi HotSpots Locator is an application which geolocates a user, and which can locate nearby WiFi HotSpots according to user-input zip code.
-The application is provided as a response to front-end engineering challenge from the Simons Foundation.
+The application is provided as a response to front-end engineering challenge from [###].

 The challenge: